argoproj/argo-ci/README.md

 **THIS PROJECT IS NO LONGER MAINTAINED.
-PLEASE TAKE A LOOK AT THE ARGO EVENTS PROJECT INSTEAD (https://github.com/argoproj/argo-events)**
+PLEASE TAKE A LOOK AT ARGO EVENTS INSTEAD (https://github.com/argoproj/argo-events)**

 # Argo CI